-Experts will evaluate independently each admissible and eligible proposal and mark it as "very good", "good" or "fail" for each of the three evaluation elements16.
+Independent external experts will evaluate independently each admissible and eligible proposal and mark it as 'very good', 'good' or 'fail' for each of the three evaluation elements17.

-In order to be considered for funding, proposals will have to be awarded a pass mark ("very good" or "good") by a majority of independent experts on each of the three evaluation elements.
+In order to be considered for funding, proposals will have to be awarded a pass mark ('very good' or 'good') by a majority of independent external experts on each of the three evaluation elements.

 A proposal which fails one or more of the elements will not be ranked and will not be funded.
-If there is not enough budget to fund all the proposals which pass all three evaluation elements, those proposals which pass all three evaluation elements will be ranked according to the marks (very good, good and fail) which they received from experts sorted by the following order:
+If there is not enough budget to fund all the proposals which pass all three evaluation elements, those proposals which pass all three evaluation elements will be ranked according to the marks ('very good', 'good' and 'fail') which they received from experts sorted by the following order:

-- evaluation element 1.a (Breakthrough innovation potential), - evaluation element 1.b (Approach and methodology), and finally by - evaluation element 1.c (Principal Investigator strategic lead and project management).
+- evaluation element 1.a (Breakthrough innovation potential), - evaluation element 1.b (Approach and methodology), and by - evaluation element 1.c (Principal Investigator strategic lead and project management).

 Proposals will be funded in order of this ranking.
 If necessary, experts will meet as an evaluation panel in order to determine a priority order for proposals which have the same ranking.
-PIs and applicant legal entities are provided with feedback on the outcome of the evaluation through an information letter and an evaluation report.
-The evaluation report indicates whether the proposal is retained for funding or not, and provides the "very good, "good" or "fail" status for each of the three evaluation elements, the ranking range and the assessment of the evaluation elements by each external independent expert.
+Pls and applicant legal entities are provided with feedback on the outcome of the evaluation through an information letter and an evaluation report.
+The evaluation report indicates whether the proposal is retained for funding or not, and provides the 'very good', 'good' or 'fail' status for each of the three evaluation elements, the ranking range and the assessment of the evaluation elements by each external independent expert.
 Comments by the individual external experts may reflect divergent views.
 Controversy and differences of opinions about the merits of a proposal are legitimate.

 After each evaluation, a report is prepared by the ERCEA services and made available to the Programme Committee.
 The report provides information on the proposals received, it includes names of Host Institutions and personal data i.e. names of applicant PIs, evaluation scores of all proposals, ranked lists as well as panel comments and individual reviews.
-A subset of information is also made available to the National Contact Points.
+A subset of information is also made available to the ERC National Contact Points.
 The NCP report provides the names of the Host Institution and personal data, i.e. the name of the applicant PIs, evaluation scores of the proposals and ranked lists.
-Applicants have various rights as regards the processing of their personal data17.
+Applicants have various rights as regards the processing of their personal data18.

-A Seal of Excellence will be awarded to proposals that have received a pass mark in all three of the evaluation elements set out in this Work Programme, but cannot be funded due to lack of budget available to the call.
+A Seal of Excellence will be awarded to proposals that have received a pass mark in all three of the evaluation elements set out in the Work Programme but cannot be funded due to lack of budget available to the call.